Developers

 Want to help?

-The apps are free and the source code is published in order to foster a community effort.
-Much of the Bonanza, Baron, C172 and C182 data was encoded by volunteers.
-In addition, volunteers ported the Baron and PA28 apps.
-You can help add a new aircraft model data to an existing app even with minimal coding skills.
+All POH Performance are written and maintained by volunteers.
+The apps are free, and the source code is published to foster a community effort.
+You can help add new aircraft model data to an existing app even with minimal coding skills.
 Contact info@pohperformance.com if interested.

 The source is published on SourceForge here.
 There is extensive documentation included with the source.
 See README.html.